 Dr. Nico Rose: Short Biography

 Nico Rose (born 24 March 1978) is a psychologist (WWU Muenster) and holds a doctoral degree in business administration (EBS Business School, Oestrich-Winkel).
 Additionally, he´s an alumnus of the MAPP program at University of Pennsylvania.

 In his main occupation, as of 2019, Nico is a full professor of organizational psychology at International School of Management (ISM), Dortmund, one of Germany´s premier Business Schools.
 Prior to his work in academia, he served as the Vice President Employer Branding & Talent Acquisition at Bertelsmann, Europe´s largest media corporation.

-Nico Rose has authored +45 professional articles and is a frequent interview partner on human resources and coaching topics in newspapers, professional magazines, and online publications.
-He is a regular keynote speaker at human resources congresses and coaching conventions.
+Nico Rose has authored three books (in German) and +80 professional articles or book chapters.
+He is a frequent interview partner on human resources and leadership topics in newspapers, professional magazines, and online publications.
+Nico is also a regular keynote speaker at corporate events and conventions on leadership, coaching, and human resources.

-He lives in Hamm/Germany with his wife Ina and two children.
+Nico lives in Hamm/Germany with his wife Ina, two children, and two cats.

 10 thoughts on “Dr. Nico Rose”